Hypoglossal nerve: Structure

 The hypoglossal nerve arises as a number of small rootlets from the front of the medulla, the bottom part of the brainstem, in the anterolateral sulcus which separates the olive and the pyramid.
 The nerve passes through the subarachnoid space and pierces the dura mater near the hypoglossal canal, an opening in the occipital bone of the skull.

 After emerging from the hypoglossal canal, the hypoglossal nerve gives off a meningeal branch and picks up a branch from the anterior ramus of C1.
 It then travels close to the vagus nerve and spinal division of the accessory nerve, spirals downwards behind the vagus nerve and passes between the internal carotid artery and internal jugular vein lying on the carotid sheath.

 At a point at the level of the angle of the mandible, the hypoglossal nerve emerges from behind the posterior belly of the digastric muscle.
 It then loops around a branch of the occipital artery and travels forward into the region beneath the mandible.
-The hypoglossal nerve moves forward lateral to the hyoglossus and medial to the stylohyoid muscles and lingual nerve.
-It continues deep to the genioglossus muscle and continues forward to the tip of the tongue.
+The hypoglossal nerve nerve give off two branches, the thyrohyoid branch and geniohyoid branch, both of which are made up of fibers from cervical spinal nerve 1.
+The thyrohyoid branch courses obliquely across the greater cornu of the hyoid bone to reach the thyrohyoid muscle.
+The geniohyoid branch continues anterior with the hypoglossal nerve, coursing lateral to the hyoglossus and medial to the stylohyoid muscle and lingual nerve.
+The geniohyoid branch innervates its target, the geniohyoid muscle, while the hypoglossal nerve continues anterior deep to genioglossus muscle to the tip of the tongue.
 It distributes branches to the intrinsic and extrinsic muscle of the tongue innervates as it passes in this direction, and supplies several muscles (hyoglossus, genioglossus and styloglossus) that it passes.

 The rootlets of the hypoglossal nerve arise from the hypoglossal nucleus near the bottom of the brain stem.
 The hypoglossal nucleus receives input from both the motor cortices but the contralateral input is dominant; innervation of the tongue is essentially lateralized.
 Signals from muscle spindles on the tongue travel through the hypoglossal nerve, moving onto the lingual nerve which synapses on the trigeminal mesencephalic nucleus.

 The hypoglossal nerve emerges as several rootlets (labelled here as number 12) from the olives of the medulla (labelled 13), part of the brainstem.

 The hypoglossal nerve leaves the skull through the hypoglossal canal, which is situated near the large opening for the spinal cord, the foramen magnum.

 After leaving the skull, the hypoglossal nerve spirals around the vagus nerve and then passes behind the deep belly of the digastric muscle.

 The hypoglossal nerve then travels deep to the hyoglossus muscle, which it supplies.
 It then continues and supplies the genioglossus muscle, and towards the tip of the tongue, where it divides into branches supplying the tongue muscles.